singularity-s0/FDU_Timetable_New/README.md

 - Fixed Regex Expression to prevent courses from being incorrectly positioned in the timetable
 - Now asks user to input semester start date (instead of hardcoding it)
 - Added lxml to requirements.txt and removed unused imports
+- Various optimizations for production environment

+Tested 2021-03-12
 Bugfix made together with @w568w

-## Setup
+## Usage
-- Download this repo,
+- download this
-- install requirements: `pip install -r requirements.txt`
+- install requirements: `pip install -r requirements.txt` (you may have to use `pip3` depending on your system)
-- add your username and password to the buttom of `fetchdata.py`,
 - then run`python3 fetchdata.py`
+- Enter your UIS ID, Password, and semester start date when prompted
+- The calander is saved as `fdu_timetable.ics`

 **Note:**